Laurel's Heirloom Tomato Plants

 We ship your plants during a 15 day period of your choice.
-Each period begins on a Monday.
-For instance, if you choose April 20th as your shipping period your plants will ship between April 20th and May 4th.
+For instance, if you choose the April 15th Period as your shipping period your plants will ship between April 15th and April 29th.
 Orders are shipped first in, first out.

 Do you need advice about planting tips, soil preparation, trellising, fertilizers, etcetera?
 We know how important it is to get good advice and we want to be able to continue offering expert advice about choosing plants and gardening tips.

-or all customers: when you place your order we are happy to offer consultations no charge whatsoever when we take your order .
+or all customers: when you place your order we are happy to offer a basic 10 minute consultation at no charge whatsoever when we take your orderand throughout your growing season.

-If you do not place an order or do not plan to, consultations are $25.00 per 10 minute period.
+If you do not place an order and do not plan to, consultations are $180.00 per hour.

-For a specialized consultation by phone which requires detailed research into your climate conditions and advice in creating a garden in your particular climate, including soil conditioning, the best time to plant, season extenders, landscaping ideas, plant lay-out, detailed variety selection, fertilization techniques, or how to grow for market, etc., fee is $120.00 per hour.
+For customers needing a specialized consultation by phone which requires detailed research into your climate conditions and advice in creating a garden in your particular climate, including soil conditioning, the best time to plant, season extenders, landscaping ideas, plant lay-out, detailed variety selection, fertilization techniques, or how to grow for market, etc., my fee is $120.00 per hour, minimum of one hour.